18 OKR Examples for Growth Teams (Real Data)

 What High-Performing Growth Teams Do Differently

 They separate initiatives from Key Results.
 The campaign, the A/B test, the feature launch — these are initiatives.
 They live under a Key Result, not as Key Results.
 A high-performing growth team might run 12 initiatives per quarter in pursuit of 3 Key Results.
-The distinction is crucial: the Key Result measures whether the work moved the business, the initiative is the bet on how to move it.
+The Key Result measures whether the work moved the business; the initiative is the bet on how to move it.

 They own the number, not the project.
 Each Key Result has one named owner — a specific person whose name is next to the metric.
-Teams with clear single ownership see 26% higher completion rates.
-In growth, where work is often cross-functional (product + marketing + data), ownership ambiguity is the most common reason KRs stall.
+Teams with required single ownership see 26% higher completion rates.
+In growth, where work is cross-functional, ownership ambiguity is the most common reason KRs stall.

 They check in weekly on lagging indicators, not just leading ones.
 Most growth teams track leading indicators (clicks, signups, trials) in real time but only review lagging indicators (activation, retention, revenue) at month or quarter end.
-Effective growth OKR programs review both weekly — which is why weekly check-ins are the single most impactful execution habit in the benchmark data.
+Teams with weekly check-ins complete 43% more OKRs — the check-in is the mechanism that keeps lagging indicators visible before they become cycle-end surprises.

 They run fewer OKRs.
 Growth teams are especially prone to setting too many objectives — the temptation to cover every channel and metric is strong.
-Teams running 1–2 objectives per quarter are twice as likely to achieve them as those running 3 or more.
-The constraint is the point.
+Teams running 1–2 Objectives per quarter are twice as likely to achieve them as those running three or more.
+The constraint is the point, not a limitation.

 The Growth OKR Scorecard